Gabriel-Wright/User-Management-Technical-Exercise/README.md

 dotnet run
 ```

-With Developer default environment, these two different projects should connect.
+Working in the Developer environment - these two different projects should connect.

-## Production Environment
+## Production Environment -- LONGER SETUP

 The Production Environment uses a MySQL DB layer.
 Setup for production is more involved,
 there are 3 main steps.